-- 1 A good picture is not worth losing your life over.
-Too many people are seriously hurt or die each year because they do not understand rail corridor operations and the danger that comes with it.
-What message are you setting with the images and story you portray? - 2 Accessing the rail corridor is against the law.
+Accessing the rail corridor is against the law.
+2

 Rail tracks, yards and rail maintenance vehicle tracks are restricted access property.
-If you plan to photograph near the rail corridor make sure you are in a safe and public space. - 3 Trains can't stop quickly to avoid people or vehicles on the tracks.
-It can take up to two kilometres for a fully laden freight train to stop - that's more than 12 footy fields.
-Don't think you can safely gauge a train's distance from you and its speed --it's often going much faster than you expect. - A Never stand on railway tracks.
-No tracks should be assumed to be abandoned or inactive. - 5 Always behave as you would expect others to.
-People in your community mimic your behaviour and may copy what they see in pictures. - 6 Don't pose subjects on railway tracks or other equipment when taking photos.
-It's not only illegal, it sends a dangerous message around right and wrong behaviour. - 7 Give train crews a break.
-Most drivers and train crew have experienced too much tragedy in the rail corridor and experience near hits all too often. - 8 Get permission from the relevant rail operator or track owner if you are looking to film or photograph the rail corridor and the rail yards. - 9 Obey signage and any directions from rail staff, they are there to ensure your safety and that of others
+If you plan to photograph near the rail corridor make sure you are in a safe and public space.

+3 Trains can't stop quickly to avoid people or vehicles on the tracks.
+It can take up to two kilometres for a fully laden freight train to stop.
+Don't think you can safely gauge a train's distance from you and its speed either - it's often going much faster than you expect.

+Never stand on railway tracks.

+No tracks should be assumed to be abandoned or inactive.

+- 6 Always behave as you would expect others to.
+People mimic behaviour and may copy what they see in pictures. - Don't pose subjects on railway tracks or other equipment when 6 taking photos.
+It's not only illegal, it sends a dangerous message around right and wrong behaviour. - Give train crews a break.
+Most drivers and train crew have experienced too much tragedy in the rail corridor and experience near hits all too often. - 8 Get permission from the relevant rail operator or track owner if you are looking to film or photograph the rail corridor and the rail yards. - 9 Obey signage and any directions from rail staff, they are there to ensure your safety and that of others.